keyle/mcp-server-lm-studio/README.md

 Go MCP stdio server for LM Studio that searches the web and fetches readable text or page links from public internet URLs.

-Tested on macOS Sequoia with Gemma-4-e4b, works nicely.
-Code thrown by GPT 5.5 codex.
+Tested on macOS Sequoia with `Gemma 4 E4B`, works nicely for general info.
+However I recommend `Qwen3.5 9b` for more in depths results.

+Coding assisted by GPT 5.5 codex.

 Requires Go 1.26.
 MIT licensed.